 Concern, curiosity, and confusion all crosses Fate's features.
 "Did something happen?"

-The brunette fights the urge to grimace and stomps down the building exasperation.
+The brunette fights the urge to grimace and stamps her foot down in exasperation.

 And fails gloriously.